GenciD21/Environment-Detection-System/README.md

 # Creating the Host Interface:
 ---

+* Another Important aspect of this project is making software on my computer that easily allows me to fetch and analyze the data.
+My only spite of previous projects is that I would tend to do this in one language, but it's common that a suite of software may utilize multiple(!) langauges to create an entire suite of software.
+Therefore I'll likely be utilzing both C++ and Python for this project.
+C++ will be utilzied for fetching and efficiently storing data quickly, while Python will read this data(say a file) plot and analyze it.

+* C++/Data Collection:

+  * An important part of the C++ Program in this case is being able not only to package data and write data properly but knowing when to recieve data from the cloud or locally.
+This is an important aspect that may take some consideration.
+However, a smart plan may be

 ## Revision Section
    *  My original plan was to use a LCD Display with I2C and BME280 with I2C, I"m changing that to using a TFT Display with LVGL and SPI.
+   *  Added a goals section